nettybun/styletakeout/readme.md

 };
 ```

-You configure this in `.babelrc.json` like this:
+You configure this in `.babelrc.json`:

+Notice that variables support nesting and aliases.

 ```json
 {